Is my home yoga practice long enough?

 Here’s a short stress-releasing exercise I wrote for the Asquith blog.
 I would love to hear your thoughts so get in touch!
 Practice at anytime of the day to de-stress and de-clutter the mind or try it at the end of your yoga practice before final relaxation.
 Happy practice!

 Before I started practicing yoga I never really thought about how I breathed.
-In my first few yoga classes when practicing some breathing exercises I realised I was reverse breathing some of the time – on my inhale I was drawing my belly in rather than filling it up.
+In my first few yoga classes when practicing some breathing exercises I realized I was reverse breathing some of the time – on my inhale I was drawing my belly in rather than filling it up.
 Breath is essential to our lives and breathing in the proper way is so beneficial for us – it decreases feelings of stress and anxiety, helps us be present in the moment, increases our energy levels and lowers our blood pressure.

 Here’s a simple but effective breathing exercise to do at any time of the day, you only need 5 minutes out of your day!